Android is "the open source revolution" applied to cellular telephony.

 There are many other attempts to provide open source cell phones,

 ranging from the mostly-defunct Openmoko Freerunner through QT Embedded, Moblin, LiMo, Debian Mobile, Maemo to the

-(these have developer toolkits, but their OS is not
+(which has developer toolkits, but the OS is not

 available as open source).

 "Nobody's armchair is a good predictor of the future", though,

 as Mike O'Dell once said.
 Other mobile platforms have had their day in the sun